Cornerstone Research

 Cornerstone Research is an economic consulting firm with offices in the United States, United Kingdom, and Belgium.
 It provides economic and financial analysis and expert testimony to attorneys, corporations and government agencies involved in complex litigation and regulatory proceedings.

 Offices

-Cornerstone Research is headquartered in San Francisco, CA. Other US offices include Boston, MA, New York City, NY, Washington, DC, Chicago, IL, Menlo Park, CA, and Los Angeles, CA. In 2014, Cornerstone Research opened its first international office in London, United Kingdom.
+Cornerstone Research is headquartered in San Francisco, CA. Other US offices include Boston, MA, New York City, NY, Washington, D.C., Chicago, IL, Menlo Park, CA, and Los Angeles, CA.

+In 2014, Cornerstone Research opened its first international office in London, United Kingdom.
 A second international office opened in Brussels, Belgium in 2023.

 Practice areas

 Cornerstone Research utilizes both internal and external expert witnesses to provide testimony, utilizing faculty and industry experts.